PyPSA/whobs-server/README.md

 southern half with solar panels facing north (with a slope of 35 degrees against the horizontal in both cases).
 The script downscales the spatial resolution to 0.5 by 0.5 degrees to save disk space.
-Each octant takes up 2.2 GB for each technology (solar and onshore wind), so in total for a year we have 2.2 GB times 2 technologies times 8 octants, i.e. 35 GB.
+Each octant takes up 820 MB for both technologies (solar and onshore wind), so in total for a year we have 820 MB times 8 octants, i.e. 6.5 GB.

-For spatial distributions of wind and solar proportional to (capacity factor)^x, precalculating the capacity factors for each octant in `data/` speeds things up significantly.
-To calculate these means, use the script:

-`python get_statistics.py`

 ## Run without server